-Vajra masters may manifest crazy wisdom – but their ‘craziness’ is never prurient, predictable, hackneyed, clichéd, trite, or crass.
+Vajra masters may manifest Wisdom-chaos – but their ‘craziness’ is never prurient, predictable, hackneyed, clichéd, trite, or crass.
 Yeshé ’cholwa (Wisdom Chaos) is the inchoate efflorescence of primordial wisdom.

 Vajra masters may be divine madmen—or divine madwomen—but their ‘madness’ is never self-oriented, self-indulgent, self-aggrandising, or self-obsessed. sMyon Heruka (Mad Sainthood) is freedom from the bureaucracy of institutionalised experience.

 Vajra masters may be wrathful – but their ‘wrathfulness’ is never peevish, irritable, surly, petulant, or aggressively impatient.
 Wrathful Lamas are never serene in public and sadistic in private.